 WinACC can lay claim to being one of the most active local climate action groups in the UK.
 The organisation is hosted and supported by the University.

 Led by WinACC, Hampshire Climate Action Network is an informal way for local groups to share ideas and collaborate.
 Meetings take place every six months; 'Hampshire' includes Southampton and Portsmouth.

-The University of Winchester Business School is a PriME signatory and Champion.
+The University of Winchester Business School is a PRiME signatory and Champion.

 We are a member of the University's Sustainable Futures Steering Group

-Driving sustainability across campuses, curriculums and communities.
+Driving sustainability across campuses, curricula and communities.